uol-library/jekyll-theme-test/pages/chemistry-and-chemistry-west-block-146-ingold.md

     - "gender_neutral_toilets"
     - "wheelchair_accessible"
   title: "Chemistry and Chemistry West Block - 1.46 (Ingold)"
   description: "Bright large and social cluster room with variety of desks.
 Comfortable chairs perfect for long hours of individual or group work.
-71 seat capacity."
+71 seat capacity.
+Go through the Clothworkers Arch and through the small arch at the back of the courtyard.
+Follow the path at the back of the Brotherton Library round to the right, and enter the Chemistry building.
+Take the stairs or lift up one floor to the entrance to Ingold."
   access: "University Staff and Students"
   space_type: "IT Cluster"
   address: "University of Leeds, LS2 9JT"